Trump, getting facts wrong, says he may free Blagojevich

 A: Trump appeared to draw a link between the federal prosecution of Blagojevich and the federal investigation of Russian meddling in the U.S. election.

-“And it was the same gang - the (James Comey) gang and the - all these sleazebags - that did it,” said Trump.
+“And it was the same gang - the (James Comey) gang and the - all these sleazebags - that did it,” Trump said Wednesday.

 But Comey, who Trump fired as FBI director in 2017, wasn’t in the FBI or anywhere in the Department of Justice during the investigation and indictment of Blagojevich.
 During that period, he was a vice president and general counsel at Lockheed Martin Corp.
 He left private practice in 2013, after Blagojevich was already in prison, and was confirmed that year as FBI director.